Treatment of elbow pathologies: chronic tendinitis and flessum

 The origin of elbow pathologies is most often traumatic (accidents, falls) or degenerative (wear and tear).
 Mobility disorders of the elbow are the expression of hypersollicitation on the joints, for example "tennis elbow".
 Force, repetition of movements and poor posture are the constraints that can be found in sports or work.

-These phenomena will tend to cause tendinopathy, or stiffening of the elbow joint.
+These phenomena tend to cause tendinopathy or stiffening of the elbow joint.

 Management of elbow pathologies with the Allyane method

 Regain the mobility of your elbow thanks to the Allyane muscular reprogramming treatment: the Allyane method will contribute to limiting the loss of articular amplitude, in particular on phenomena such as elbow flexion (consequence of articular stiffening), as well as the loss of strength in general of the upper limb, which follows the more or less long immobilization of this joint if it is traumatized

 Specific Allyane sessions can be integrated into the current rehabilitation program, or long afterwards, if the functional disturbances are chronic and persistent.